blantz/homebridge-tivo-control/README.md

 1. Install homebridge using: `npm install -g homebridge`
 2. Install this plugin using: `npm install -g homebridge-tivo-control`
-3. Add one (or more) tivo switch accessories.
-See below for an example.
+3. Add one (or more) Tivo switch accessories.
+See below for examples.

-# Configuration
+# Sample Configuration

-Configuration sample:
+The following is a configuration example:

 ```
 {